imqueue/imqueue.com/_includes/api/mq.md

 ### Redis Queue

 [RedisQueue](/api/core/{{latest_core}}/classes/redisqueue.html) is a core implementation of Redis-based messaging queue.
-It implements an engine for a single redis node.
+It implements the engine for a single redis node.

 ### Clustered Redis Queue